ncjones/ormlite-core/README.txt

+This fork of ormlite-core provides experimental support for query cancellation.

 This package provides the core functionality for the JDBC and Android packages.
 Users that are connecting to SQL databases via JDBC will need to download the ormlite-jdbc package as well.
 Android users should download the ormlite-android package as well as